brevetech/breve_drf_template/README.md

 ## Github Actions CI Workflow

-This template includes a basic Github Actions CI Workflow.
+This template includes a basic Github Actions CI Workflow, toggled on develop branch (git flow) push and pull request.
 It's disabled by default; to enable it, go to `.github/workflows/ci.yml` and toggle comment in all file lines.